 Along with everything we talked about above, there are other factors that go into local SEO rankings.
 Local SEO search results can be determined by proximity, too.
-For example, if your physical business local is in a more rural, and less densely populated area, you’ll likely get less phone calls than an area which is more central to the city.
+For example, if your physical business local is in a more rural, and less densely populated area, you’ll likely get fewer phone calls than an area that is more central to the city.

-The reason that this is important is because Google wants to make sure that the search results are in the best interest of the person searching for your services.
-For example, if you are searching for a photographer, Google is going to show you results closest to your location, because that is what is most convenient to you.
-They aren’t as likely to show you a photographer located 15 miles away, when there might be one that is 3 miles away.
+The reason that this is important is that Google wants to make sure that the search results are in the best interest of the person searching for your services.
+For example, if you are searching for a photographer, Google is going to show you results closest to your location because that is what is most convenient for you.
+They aren’t as likely to show you a photographer located 15 miles away when there might be one that is 3 miles away.

 We come back to On-Page SEO (Briefly)

 You want to make sure what shows up in search results is more enticing for searchers to click.
+Be sure to check out this study of search intent and what actually makes someone click on a link.
 This all goes back to writing good title tags and meta descriptions for your pages.
 Write these in a way that makes readers want to click them.
-This will increase your click through rate.
+This will increase your click-through rate.
 This is the rate of people who see your page in search results actually clicking your link.
 This all has to do with creating title tags that are optimized for people, and meta descriptions that make people want to learn more.
 It has to be relevant to what they are searching for.

 Local SEO: Wrapping Up

 Several different factors attribute to your local SEO success.
 That is why it is important to decide whether this is something you want to focus on doing yourself, or if it is something you want to hire an SEO expert to handle.
-Yes, the things listed above are time consuming, but they are all things you should be doing for your business anyway.
+Yes, the things listed above are time-consuming, but they are all things you should be doing for your business anyway.
 It is important to remember that the things that are good for your business are good for Google as well.
-Google’s success if fueled by it’s accuracy and relevancy of its search results.
+Google’s success is fueled by its accuracy and relevancy of its search results.